githubtraining/training-manual/book/18_rewriting_history_git_reset.md

 1. The changes we made in the last two commits should be in the staging area: `git status`
 1. Re-commit these changes: `git commit -m "re-add file 5 and 6"`

-> **Note:** In this example, the tilde tells git we want to reset to two commits before the current location of `HEAD`.
+> In this example, the tilde tells git we want to reset to two commits before the current location of `HEAD`.
 You can also use the first few characters of the commit ID to pinpoint the location where you would like to reset.

 ### Reset Mixed